unjs/unhead/docs/schema-org/2.guides/4.recipes/faq.md

 ---
 title: FAQ
+description: Learn how to implement Schema.org FAQ markup to improve your search appearance.
 ---

 Creating a FAQ page on your site is a great way to help your users understand your website.